 Senior students must complete all graduation requirements in order to participate in the graduation ceremonies.
-All fees must be paid and all textbooks and library books returned prior to walking in graduation.
-Seniors with an outstanding balance (school or activity fees) will not be able to participate in commencement exercises.
-Additionally, seniors will not be able to pick up graduation tickets unless all fees are paid and are on track for graduation with credits and passing all required classes to graduate.
+All fees must be paid and all textbooks and library books returned prior to prom and walking in graduation.
+Seniors with an outstanding balance (school or activity fees) may not be able to participate in prom or commencement exercises.
+Additionally, seniors will not be able to pick up graduation tickets unless all fees are paid and are on track for graduation with credits, passing all required classes to graduate, and completed all graduation requirements as required per ODE.